wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

 Plugins provide the ability to create custom widgets, layouts, data sources/types, and custom themes.
 Shuffleboard provides the following :ref:`built-in plugins <docs/software/wpilib-tools/shuffleboard/custom-widgets/builtin-plugins:Built-in Plugins>`.

 - NetworkTables Plugin: To connect to data published over NetworkTables
-- Base Plugin: To display custom FRC data types in custom widgets
+- Base Plugin: To display custom FRC\ |reg| data types in custom widgets
 - CameraServer Plugin: To view streams from the CameraServer

 .. tip:: An example custom Shuffleboard plugin which creates a custom data type and a simple widget for displaying it can be found `here <https://github.com/wpilibsuite/shuffleboard/tree/master/example-plugins/custom-data-and-widget>`__.